-Although WordPress started out as a blogging platform, its inherent powerful features, ease-of-use, and scalability have allowed it to become an ideal environment for developing and supporting a robust and secure ecommerce platform.
-Many web developers and web designers now offer plugins and themes that allow you to set up feature-rich ecommerce stores and sell products and services online on the WordPress platform.
+Although WordPress started out as a blogging platform, its inherent powerful features, ease-of-use, and flexibility have allowed it to become an ideal environment for developing and supporting a robust and secure e-commerce platform.
+Many web developers and web designers now offer plugins and themes that allow you to set up feature-rich ecommerce stores and sell your products and services online on the WordPress platform.

 - “What are the legalities of setting up an ecommerce website?”